coderefinery/snakemake_hackathon/content/Hyperqueue_example.md

-Download tutorial materials (scripts and data), which have been adapted from the [official Snakemake documentation](https://snakemake.readthedocs.io/en/v6.6.1/executor_tutorial/google_lifesciences.html), from CSC Allas object storage as below:
+Download tutorial materials (scripts and data), which have been adapted from the [official Snakemake documentation](https://snakemake.readthedocs.io/en/v6.6.1/executor_tutorial/google_lifesciences.html), from CSC Allas object storage as below (no login required):

 ```bash
 wget https://a3s.fi/snakemake_scale/snakemake_scaling.tar.gz
 tar -xavf snakemake_scaling.tar.gz
 ```

-The downloaded material includes scripts and data to run snakemake pipeline.
+The downloaded material includes scripts and data to run snakemake pipeline:

+- **data** folder includes samples and other data needed to run this example
+- **image** folder includes information about the computational environment needed to run the example
+  - a container image, container definition file and a conda environment file
+- **scripts** includes a script that will be run as part of the workflow, in addition to other command line tools
+- **Snakefile**  with all rules
+- **snakemake_hq_lumi.sh** for running the example on LUMI
+- **snakemake_hq_puhti.sh** for running the example on Puhti

+To run the example on UPPMAX, please use the Puhti batch job script.

-You can use `snakemake_hq_puhti.sh` whose content is posted below:
+An example `snakemake_hq_puhti.sh` content is posted below:

 ```bash
 #!/bin/bash